Sanj98/AI_Pacman_Contest/README.md

 # Pacman Capture the Flag Contest

+This project was done as part of my master's degree in IT in the subject - "AI Planning for Autonomy" with 2 other classmates.
+The details can be found in TEAM.md

 The purpose of this project is to implement a Pacman Autonomous Agent that can play and compete in the UoM Pacman Capture the Flag tournament_:

 ## Techniques used